Driver Charged after Killing Man in Hit-and-Run on Lexington Ave.

 Footage of police combing the scene for evidence, while shutting down the street for hours, was accessible on the social media app Citizen.

 It is the second fatal accident in uptown Manhattan to occur in nine hours.
 Less than four miles away from the fatal Upper East Side crash, an out-of-control driver in Harlem piloting a red SUV reportedly struck several vehicles, including a police car.
-He also struck an e-bike delivery worker, police said, killing him.
+He also struck a 28 year-old e-bike delivery worker, police said, killing him.

-Police said that 49 year-old Kevin Crosby was arrested at the scene, and later charged with manslaughter and driving under the influence.
+Police said that 49 year-old Kevin Crosby left the scene, and was charged with manslaughter and driving under the influence.
+Cops believe he was high on PCP at the time.

 The car was estimated to be driving at speeds in excess of 60 mph, and finally stopped when it crashed into a tractor-trailer truck on W. 125th St. and Frederick Douglass Blvd., just outside the Apollo Theater.